awsdocs/aws-cloud9-user-guide/doc_source/sample-python.rst

       #.
 Choose :menuselection:`File, Save As` on the menu bar, and save the file as :file:`Python.run` in the :file:`/.c9/runners` folder.
       #.
 On the :guilabel:`[New] - Idle` tab, choose :guilabel:`Runner: Auto`, and then choose :guilabel:`Python`.
       #.
 Choose the :guilabel:`hello.py` tab to make it active.

+      To use a specific version of Python that is installed in your |env|, change :code:`python` to the path to the Python executable in the preceding custom runner definition (for example, :code:`/usr/bin/python27`, :code:`/usr/bin/python36`, or similar).

 #.
 For :guilabel:`Command`, type :kbd:`hello.py 5 9`.
 In the code, :code:`5` represents :code:`sys.argv[1]`,
    and :code:`9` represents :code:`sys.argv[2]`.